romkatv/gitstatus/docs/listdir.md

 | v3      | open directories with `openat()` |     116.2 |
 | **v4**  | **call `getdents64()` directly** | **137.8** |

 Solid 20% speedup.
 Worth the trouble.
-Unfortunately, we now have just one cast instead of two, and it's not nearly as scary-looking.
+Unfortunately, we now have just one `reinterpret_cast` instead of two, and it's not nearly as scary-looking.
 Hopefully with the next iteration we can get back some of that evil vibe of low-level code.

 As a bonus, every element in `entries` has `d_type` at offset -1.
 This can be useful to the callers that need to distinguish between regular files and directories (gitstatusd, in fact, needs this).